 South Korea does not participate in the reporting framework set by the ‘Scaling Up Nutrition’ (SUN) initiative to track nutrition-sensitive interventions.
-The country also did not make a commitment at the 2013 Nutrition for Growth Summit, a summit held in London where participating countries signed on to a ‘global compact’ to improve nutrition, and made a range of international commitments.
+The country also did not make a commitment to Nutrition for Growth, an initiative where participating countries signed on to a ‘global compact’ to improve nutrition and made a range of international commitments.

 The Ministry of Foreign Affairs leads South Korea’s nutrition strategy development

 South Korea’s nutrition policy is largely defined by the Ministry of Foreign Affairs (MOFA).
 The Development Policy Division, within MOFA’s Development Cooperation Bureau, is responsible for nutrition policies.
 The Multilateral Development Cooperation and Humanitarian Assistance Division manages relations with multilateral organizations like the World Food Programme (WFP).

 The Ministry of Agriculture, Food and Rural Affairs and its International Cooperation Bureau are also engaged in nutrition policy.
 The ministry’s total ODA budget for food and agricultural projects is KRW77 billion (US$68 million) in 2019.
 Its funding request for 2020 is for an increased budget of KRW85.5 billion (US$76 million).